bharath12b5/mvn-linux/Building-Chef-Client-Omnibus-12.0.4-RPM.md

-The Chef Client Omnibus version 12.0.4 RPM can be built for Linux on z Systems running RHEL 7.1/6.6 & SLES 12/11 by following these instructions.
+The Chef Client Omnibus version 12.0.4 RPM can be built for Linux on z Systems running RHEL 7.1/6.6 and SLES 12/11 by following these instructions.
 (Chef is available at https://www.chef.io/, the github repository for the client can be found at https://github.com/chef/chef and the Omnibus build process at https://github.com/chef/omnibus and https://github.com/chef/omnibus-software):

 _**NOTE:** When following the steps below please use a superuser / root.
 This isn't best practise (the build process is much more stable as a superuser) but this RPM could be built on a VM / Container so that root isn't exposed._

 1. Install the necessary dependencies (these include the Ruby build dependencies for step 2)

-    For **RHEL 7.1 & 6.6** use the following
+    For **RHEL 7.1 and 6.6** use the following
     ```shell
     yum install bison flex openssl-devel libyaml-devel libffi48-devel readline-devel zlib-devel ncurses-devel sqlite-devel gcc make wget tar gcc-c++ rpm-build unzip svn git patch
     ```